sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 So, we got surnames like: Canteenwalas, Confectioners, Messmans, Bakerywalas, Hotelwalas, and Commissariats, for the folks who were in the food business.
 Those who dealt with bottles were Batliwala, those into medicine industry were Daaruwala, daaru being a term used for medicines, and Feniwala were the maker of Feni.

 Aarasiwala (AARSI=Mirror) deals in Mirrors, Bambaawala (BAMBAA=Fire Brigade) worked in Fire Brigade, Battiwala deals in Lamps, Bobbinmaker used to makes Bobbins for cloth Weaving, and Chitthiwala deals in making Letters or invitation Cards.

+Lokhandwala were the 'iron-merchant'.
+Zariwala refers to someone who produces and sells jari/zari (shining gold and silver threads).
 Lakdawala deals in Wood, Lodhawala used to make Iron Utensils, and Palkhiwala were dealing in Palenquins for Carrying people, PALKHI=Palenquin.

 #### Non-wala Parsis
 We have many non-wala surnames also for Parsis.